 Things You Need To Know General Information

-Audit Registration: An audit registration is a non-credit registration for the student who wishes to attend the lectures in a course or take advantage of learning experiences in musical ensembles or private lessons, without any responsibility to take examinations, complete homework, write papers, keep a record of practice hours, or be evaluated.
+Audit Registration: An audit registration is a non-credit registration for the student who wishes to attend the lectures in a course or take advantage of learning experiences in musical ensembles or private lessons without examinations, homework, papers, record of practice hours, or evaluation.
 Required course fees will be charged for all audits.

 The instructor's signature must be obtained on an add/drop form for audit registration.
 This typically does not occur prior to the first day of the semester so that the instructor can determine whether or not there is space in the class.